San Mateo County Community College District

-2. Knowledge of resources available to research and select vendors.
+2. Knowledge of supportive resources available to students for admission, enrollment, and retention

-8. Skill in respectful, tactful and sensitive interaction with people who are diverse in their academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds.
+3. Skill in establishing and maintaining respectful and sensitive working relationships with people who are diverse in their academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds

-10. Skill in working efficiently and accurately under deadline pressure.
+8. Skill in working accurately with detailed information under deadline pressure

 Benefits include paid holidays, vacation and sick leave.
 The District pays all or a portion of monthly medical plan premiums (depending on the coverage) and pays all of the monthly dental and vision plan premiums for employees and eligible dependents.
 Additional paid benefits include life insurance, salary continuance insurance, and an Employee Assistance Program.
 Classified employees participate in the Public Employees’ Retirement System, a defined-benefit retirement plan through the State of California.
 Optional tax-deferred 403(b) and 457 retirement plans are also available.